needle-tools/needle-engine-support/documentation/faq.md

 2. Select "Components > Storage > Drives"
 3. There, you can see all drives and their formatting listed.
 Put your projects on a drive that is NTFS formatted.

+## I'm getting errors with "Unexpected token `@`.
+Expected identifier, string literal, numeric literal or ..."

+Needle Engine uses typescript decorators for serialization.
+To fix this error make sure to enable `experimentalDecorators` in your tsconfig.json

 ## Still have questions? 😱
 [Ask in our friendly discord community](https://discord.needle.tools)